On the Stability of General Bayesian Inference: A paradigm for inference and stability

-The parameter $w>0$ in \eqref{Equ:GBI} calibrates the loss with the prior to accounts for the fact that $\exp(-\ell(\theta,y_i))$ is no longer constrained to integrate to 1, as was the likelihood in \eqref{Equ:bayesrule}. \cite{lyddon2018generalized} set $w$ to match the asymptotic information in the general Bayesian posterior to that of a sample from the `loss-likelihood bootstrap', while \cite{giummole2019objective}, building on the work of \cite{ribatet2012bayesian}, directly calibrate the curvature of the posterior to match that of the frequentist loss minimiser.
+The parameter $w>0$ in \eqref{Equ:GBI} calibrates the loss with the prior to accounts for the fact that unlike the likelihood in \eqref{Equ:bayesrule}, $\exp(-\ell(\theta,y_i))$ is no longer constrained to integrate to 1. \cite{lyddon2018generalized} set $w$ to match the asymptotic information in the general Bayesian posterior to that of a sample from the `loss-likelihood bootstrap', while \cite{giummole2019objective}, building on the work of \cite{ribatet2012bayesian}, directly calibrate the curvature of the posterior to match that of the frequentist loss minimiser.
+A general Bernstein von-Mises Theorem for generalised posterior \eqref{Equ:GBI} was proven in \cite{miller2021asymptotic}.